socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 ### Tools
 A project wiki is a good place to store use cases.
 Apart from that, only a text editor is needed.

-Requirements engineering and UML tools such as DOORS or Enterprise Architect from Sparx (to name just two of many) can be used, but do not have to.
+Many requirements engineering and UML tools such as DOORS or Enterprise Architect from Sparx (to name just two examples) also support use cases.

 ### Hints and Pitfalls to Avoid
+It is a common convention to name use cases with verbs; strong, possibly domain-specific term such as "buy" or "invoice" should be preferred over generic ones such as "make" or "manage"; acronyms should be avoided.
+Actors should also be named specifically and expressively; for instance, prefer "online shopper" over "user".
+See Hint 6 in Olaf Zimmermann's ["Technical Writing Tips and Tricks"](https://ozimmer.ch/authoring/2020/04/24/TechWritingAdvice.html) for rationale and additional examples.

+When drawing use case diagrams, some modelers put the primary actor(s) at the top (or the left side) of the figure, the system under construction (that will implement the use cases) in the middle and the secondary actor(s) at the bottom (or the right side).

-To classify use cases, @Cockburn:2001 suggests to specify the *design scope* of a use case, ranging from black-box organization to single component.
+To classify use cases, Alistair Cockburn suggests to specify the *design scope* of a use case, ranging from black-box organization to single component.
 To indicate the level of detail to readers (and  writers as well), use cases may be annotated with a *goal level*.
-In the context of API and service design, strive to write on the *user goal* or *subfunction* level.
+In the context of API and service design, strive to write on the *user goal* or *subfunction* level (@Cockburn:2001).

-It is a common convention to name use cases with verbs; strong, possibly domain-specific term such as "buy" or "invoice" should be preferred over generic ones such as "make" or "manage".
-Actors should also be named specifically; for instance, prefer "online shopper" over "user".
-See hint 6 in Olaf Zimmermann's [Technical Writing Tips and Tricks](https://ozimmer.ch/authoring/2020/04/24/TechWritingAdvice.html) for rationale and additional examples.

-When drawing use case diagrams, some modelers put the primary actor(s) at the top (or the left side) of the figure, the system under construction (that will implement the use cases) in the middle and the secondary actor(s) at the bottom (or the right side).

 ### Origins and Signs of Use